sandialabs/suncal/doc/Manual/manual.md

 ### Wizard Interface

 Selecting the **Uncertainty Wizard** button from the main menu opens a guided interface for entering a measurement model and uncertainties associated with each input variable.
-While the wizard is limited to a single function in the measurement model, it does provide easy methods for configuring variables based on a single measurement value, or a repeatability or reproducibility array of values, while taking care of the uncertainty calculation from the array of data.
+The wizard is limited to a single function in the measurement model, but provides a simpler step-by-step approach for entering the data.
 The **Help** button in the wizard interface shows more details about the prompt for information to ensure the correct values are entered.
 After calculating, results from the wizard interface are identical to results from the standard interface described below.